-- You stop paying applicable premiums; or - After you have been on an approved long-term disability leave and receiving LTD benefits under the LTD Plan for 24 months. - You no longer meet the eligibility requirements of the Group Legal Services Plan7; - The Group Legal Services Plan is discontinued; - You pass away.
+- You stop paying applicable premiums; or - After you have been on an approved long-term disability leave and receiving LTD benefits under the LTD Plan for 24 months. - You no longer meet the eligibility requirements of the Group Legal Services Plan (unless you are temporarily approved for additional leave under another JPMorgan Chase Policy, such as the Disability and Reasonable Accommodation Policy); - The Group Legal Services Plan is discontinued; - You pass away.